 Second marriage: Try and try again

-But what’s the alternative?
+But what’s the alternative to fear of marriage after divorce?
 End up alone forever?
 That is even worse.
 Happiness cannot be found with another person, but happiness is only complete if you have someone to share it with.

 Going through life alone, even after unparalleled success, without someone to share the journey with is a long and tiresome trip.

-When you meet the right partner, whether it’s the first, second, third, or nth attempt, you won’t feel that fear, you would be more afraid of not being with that person than marrying again.
+When you meet the right partner, whether it’s the first, second, third, or nth attempt, you won’t feel the fear.
+Instead. you would be more afraid of not being with that person than feeling the fear of marriage after divorce.

 So we are not telling you to be scared to get married.
 If you have been married before, then you are not afraid of commitment, you are afraid of failure.